theoperatore/assertion/README.md

 Scripts
 -------

-There are a few other package scripts that might be useful while developing:
+There are a few other `package.json` scripts that might be useful while developing:

 - `watch-main`
   - watchify main.js for the landing page javascript